PalmInfocenter.com - Palm Software, News & Reviews

 BlackBerry users will also connect more easily with enhanced GroupWise integration through the new BlackBerry Enterprise Server v4.1 for Novell GroupWise from Research In Motion (RIM).
 The new release, expected to be available in early April, makes it easier for organizations to manage larger BlackBerry deployments, further extends the platform for developers, and provides integration with Novell's GroupWise Messenger for enterprise instant messaging.
 Customers will continue to benefit from a push architecture that provides access to e-mail, voice, Web browser, corporate data applications and calendar, organizer and other PIM functions.

-Post a New CommentThere haven't been any comments posted yet.
-Click on the Post New Comment button below to start a new discussion.
+Post a New CommentClick on the Start New Comment button below to begin a discussion.

 Start a new Comment

-Register | Log in
+Register Register | Login Log in

 user: